THINGS YOU NEED TO KNOW BEFORE VISITING SOUTH AFRICA & SAFETY TIPS.

 Click here to access the routes and timetable for the MyCity bus.

-With Uber and Bolt you get to see how much your ride wold cost before requesting it, usually it’s best to have both Uber and Bolt in order to compare prices.
+With Uber and Bolt, you get to see how much your ride would cost before requesting it, usually it’s best to have both Uber and Bolt in order to compare prices.

 1. Make sure not to flaunt your jewellery.